Unified extension of variance bounds for integrated Pearson family: Introduction

 for the case $n=1$ see \cite{Cac}.

-Afendras and Papadatos, \cite{AP}, showed that, under appropriate conditions, the following two forms of Chernoff-type upper bounds of the variance of $g(X)$ are valid:
+\cite{AP2} showed that, under appropriate conditions, the following two forms of Chernoff-type upper bounds of the variance of $g(X)$ are valid:

 The equality in (\ref{S_n upper strong}) holds when $g$ is a polynomial of degree at most $n+1$ and in (\ref{S_n upper weak}) when $g$ is a polynomial of degree at most $n$.
-The bound (\ref{S_n upper weak}) for beta distributions is also given by \cite{WZ}.
+The bound (\ref{S_n upper weak}) for beta distributions has been shown by \cite{WZ}, using Jacobi polynomials.

-In Section \ref{sec2} we provide a new class of upper/lower bounds for the variance of $g(X)$.
+In the present article we shall apply a technique introduced by \cite{AP2} in order to obtain a general class of bounds.
+Specifically, in Section \ref{sec2} we provide a new class of upper/lower bounds for the variance of $g(X)$.
 They can be called as ``Poincar\'e-type'' of order $n$ and with point balance $m$.
 They hold for a subfamily of Pearson distributions.
 In particular, the bound for $N(\mu,\sigma^2)$ distribution, namely

 (for $(x)_k$ see Definition \ref{defi (x)_k}), satisfies the inequality

 where the equality holds if and only if $g$ is a polynomial of degree at most $m+n$.